phuang1024/shadowmap/README.md

 Shadow map rendering engine.

-See the wiki for an explanation of what shadow mapping is.

-Look in `tests/scene1.cpp` for how to use it.
+See the wiki for an explanation of what shadow mapping is and how to use this library.

 ![Example render](https://github.com/phuang1024/shadowmap/blob/main/examples/scene1.png)